KseniaJuravel/KseniaJuravel/README.md

 ### Hi there 👋

-  🔭 I’m currently working at the [The Hebrew University of Jerusalem] (https://en.huji.ac.il/en) at the lan of [Prof. Gila Kahila Bar-Gal]  (https://en.vetschool.agri.huji.ac.il/gila-kahila).
+  🔭 I’m currently working at the [The Hebrew University of Jerusalem](https://en.huji.ac.il/en) at the lan of [Prof. Gila Kahila Bar-Gal](https://en.vetschool.agri.huji.ac.il/gila-kahila).
   My main research topic is genetics of the ssp. of Gazelles.
 I was part of the [Molecular Geobiology and Paleobiology Lab, at the Ludwig-Maximilians-Universität München](http://www.palaeontologie.geo.lmu.de/molpal/).
 As part of a Marie Skłodowska-Curie fellow at [ITN-IGNITE](http://www.itn-ignite.eu/projects/11573_ksenia-juravel/)